 Program Opt-Outs of Receiving Institutions

-If you participate in the Program administered by Stable through an institution other than Your Institution (“Other DDM Program”), and you opt-out of a Receiving Institution under that Other DDM Program, you will be automatically opted-out of that Receiving Institution under the Program offered to you by Your Institution under these Customer T&Cs (provided Your Institution and such other institution gives Stable the same Customer Identifier to identify you under the Other DDM Program and this Program).
+If you participate in the Program administered by R&T through an institution other than Your Institution (“Other DDM Program”), and you opt-out of a Receiving Institution under that Other DDM Program, you will be automatically opted-out of that Receiving Institution under the Program offered to you by Your Institution under these Customer T&Cs (provided Your Institution and such other institution gives R&T the same Customer Identifier to identify you under the Other DDM Program and this Program).

-If you participate in the Certificate of Deposit Exchange MarketplaceSM (CDMXSM) Program administered by Stable (“CDMX Program”) through Your Institution or any other institution and you opt-out of a Receiving Institution under the CDMX Program, you will be automatically opted-out of that Receiving Institution under the Program offered to you by Your Institution under these Customer T&Cs (provided Your Institution and, if relevant, such other institution gives Stable the same Customer Identifier to identify you under both the CDMX Program and this Program).
+If you participate in the Certificate of Deposit Exchange MarketplaceSM (CDMXSM) Program administered by R&T (“CDMX Program”) through Your Institution or any other institution and you opt-out of a Receiving Institution under the CDMX Program, you will be automatically opted-out of that Receiving Institution under the Program offered to you by Your Institution under these Customer T&Cs (provided Your Institution and, if relevant, such other institution gives R&T the same Customer Identifier to identify you under both the CDMX Program and this Program).

 You understand that the Program Limit for the Program may be reduced as a result of an automatic opt-out described in Section IV.G.1 and IV.G.2 (Program Opt-Outs of Receiving Institutions) above.
 You can contact Your Institution to confirm if a Receiving Institution has been automatically opted-out of under the Program offered to you by Your Institution under these Customer T&Cs and any Program Limit reduction as a result of those automatic opt-outs.
 As such automatic opt-out depends on whether the same Customer Identifier is used to identify you for the Program offered to you by Your Institution under these Customer T&Cs and any Other DDM Program or CDMX Program, if you wish to opt-out of a Receiving Institution under the Program and any Other DDM Program or CDMX Program, you should provide instructions to both Your Institution and the institution offering you such Other DDM Program or CDMX Program to opt-out of the Receiving Institution under all such desired programs.
 You, as Customer, are solely responsible for excluding any Receiving Institution, if and as needed, to ensure that Program Deposits are eligible to receive deposit insurance coverage.